 Gross Vehicular Manslaughter

 The purpose of charging individuals for vehicular manslaughter is to promote public safety.
-This does not necessarily mean you should be found guilty of a felony because of an accident but an experienced criminal defense attorney would be beneficial in assessing the likelihood of a positive case outcome in your particular circumstance.
+This does not necessarily mean you should be found guilty of a felony because of an accident but an experienced criminal lawyer would be beneficial in assessing the likelihood of a positive case outcome in your particular circumstance.
 Even though you admit fault or apologize for the accident that occurred it does not necessarily mean that you should be spending time behind bars.

 Penal Code section 191.5(a) is prosecuted in the same way as Penal Code section 191.5(b) except that the prosecutor must prove that a person acted with gross negligence.
 Gross negligence is best described as an “I don’t care what happens attitude.”